stevepepple/Leaflet.bubble/README.md

 Leaflet.bubble
 ==========

 A simple library for visualizing bubble maps (or circle cartograms) with Leaflet and Mapbox.
+Maintained by[@stevepepple](twitter.com/stevepepple) and [OpenGov](https://github.com/OpenGov).

 [Demo is here](http://stevepepple.github.io/Leaflet.bubble/)